Sinist3rDext3r/docker-postgres/README.md

-docker-postgres-mediawiki
+docker-postgres
 =========================

-Sets up a docker container with a postgresql db + an installation of mediawiki ready to go
+Sets up a docker container with a postgresql db

+The default user is "root" with the same password.

+A single db is created - "wiki_db" since this is an experiment to get an instance of mediawiki up and running.